SAM-ITH/DigitalGarden/Programming/DataBases/MongoDB/Connecting to a MongoDB Database.md

 #### MongoDB connection string
 - formats of the connection string
-	- Standrad format
+	- Standrad format - used to connect to standalone clusters, replica sets, or sharded clusters.
-	- DNS seed list format
+	- DNS seed list format - provide dns dns server list to our connection string.
-	-